 Strategy For Betting Longshots

 Rather than listing multiple teams, it’s best to share helpful criteria and hints for looking at longshots.
-While college football is dominated by the biggest programs (above), we’ve seen longshots make their way into the CFP lately (2022 TCU, 2019 LSU, 2021 Michigan and Cincinnati).
+While college football is dominated by the biggest programs (above), we saw longshots make their way into the four-team CFP (2019 LSU, 2021 Michigan and Cincinnati, 2022 TCU, 2023 Washington).
+With the field expanding to 12, more longshots have an opportunity to make a run.

 What those teams had were a combination of returning talent, coaching, and a schedule favorable for the Playoff, not necessarily for an easy 12-0.
 Look for: